 Kai Nargolwala is the Chairman of Clifford Capital.
 He is also a non-executive Director of UK-based Prudential plc, PSA International Pte Ltd, and Credit Suisse Group AG respectively.
-He is the non-executive Chairman of Prudential Corporation Asia Limited and the Chairman of the Governing Board of the Duke-NUS Graduate Medical School of Singapore.
-He also serves on the Board of the Casino Regulatory Authority of Singapore.
+He is the non-executive Chairman of Prudential Corporation Asia Limited and the Chairman of the Governing Board of the Duke-NUS Medical School.
 Mr Nargolwala’s career spanned several decades in the financial services industry in the UK, USA and Asia.
 At various times over the last twenty years he has helmed the Asian businesses of Bank of America, Standard Chartered and Credit Suisse.
 Mr Nargolwala retired from executive roles at the end of 2011.
 He previously served on the Boards of Singapore Telecommunications Ltd, Credit Suisse’s Executive Board, Tate and Lyle and Visa International’s Asia Pacific Advisory Board.
 Mr Nargolwala is a Fellow of the Institute of Chartered Accountants in England and Wales, earned his Honours degree in Economics from the University of Delhi and is a Singaporean citizen.

 Loh Khum Yean